-Where E c total emissions of compound c
+E° total emissions of compound c

 С compound

-1 type of leisure boat (6 types)
+Ι type of leisure boat (6 types)

 у engine type & fuel: gasoline two/four-stroke engine and diesel engine (3 combined types)

 r engine power class (10 classes)

 Ν number of boats

 р nominal engine power (class centre)

 g engine load factor

-ŧ activity (hours in use per year)
+t activity (hours in use per year)

-e ∘ emission factor for compound c
+e c emission factor for compound c

-The number of bigger leisure boats is received from the Boat Register, the number of smaller boats is an estimation based on a thorough study made by VTT in 2004.
+The number of bigger leisure boats is received from the Boat Register, the number of smaller boats is an estimation based on a thorough study made by VTT in 2004 and further estimated yearly based on the number of boats in the register.
 The Boat Register data include information on the type of engine(s), engine power and age.